u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/scss_tips.rst

    Besides reducing the amount of code, a modular-design approach (use classes, tags, mixins...) keeps the visual result consistent and easily **maintainable**.

-   Following the last example, if Odoo titles' design changes, these changes will be applied in the `o_module_custom_title` element too since it's using an `<h5>` tag.
+   Following the last example, if Thrive Bureau ERP titles' design changes, these changes will be applied in the `o_module_custom_title` element too since it's using an `<h5>` tag.

 .. _tutorials/scss_tips/utility_classes: